-Printed hmayils, such as the one shown below, often included the same prayers in the same order, usually begining with Nersēs Shnorhali’s well-known prayer “With Faith I Confess” (Հաւատով Խոստովանիմ, Havadov Khosdovanim).
-They would often include supplications to the holy Virgin Mary, St. John the Forerunner, St. Stephen the Protomartyr, and St. Gregory the Illuminator, discourses from Gregory of Narek’s Book of Lamentations (Մատեան ողբերգութեան), passages from the four Gospels, prayers for good commerce and the protection of merchants, and prayers (incantations) to ward-off or bind demons and evil spirits, including the evil eye.
+Printed hmayils often included the same prayers in the same order, usually beginning with St. Nersēs Shnorhali’s well-known prayer “With Faith I Confess” (Հաւատով Խոստովանիմ, Havadov Khosdovanim).
+They would often include supplications to the holy Virgin Mary, St. John the Forerunner, St. Stephen the Protomartyr, and St. Gregory the Illuminator, Prayers 12 and 41 from St. Gregory of Narek’s Book of Lamentation (Մատեան Ողբերգութեան, Matean Oghbergut‘ean), passages from the four Gospels, prayers for good commerce and the protection of merchants, and prayers (incantations) to protect from malevolent forces such as demons, evil spirits, and the evil eye.
 Since these malevolent forces were believed to be the cause of illness and disease, hmayils also provided healing to their named beneficiaries.

-2 This hymayil was briefly presented by Jesse Arlen during the April 14, 2021, session of Krapar & Kini, and by Matthew Sarkisian during the March 28, 2022 session.
+1 This hmayil was briefly presented by Dr. Jesse S. Arlen during the April 14, 2021, session of Krapar & Kini, and by Matthew Sarkisian during the March 28, 2022 session.